 Planning on riding the Timber Trail?
 Check out Timber Trail Shuttles to get transferred from one end of the trail to the other.
 Or, Contact us for help in planning your itinerary and booking your trip.

 The 85-kilometer Pureora Timber Trail joins two old logging tramways in the Pureora Forest running from Puerora southwards toward Ongarue.
-This one-to-three day adventure stretches for 85 kms through four ecological areas showcasing remnants of the great forests that once dominated this remote area of New Zealand's North Island.
+This one-to-two day adventure stretches for 85 kms through four ecological areas showcasing remnants of the great forests that once dominated this remote area of New Zealand's North Island.
 It's a fantastic ride, undoubtedly one of the North Island's best.

 A highlight of this track is the huge variety of riding cyclists will get to experience - everything from newly built single track, to historic bush tramways to easy-riding 4x4 tracks make for an excellent day on the bike.
 Over the 85 kms riders will pass over 35 bridges including 8 inspiring suspension bridges - the longest measuring up at 141 metres.
-The Timber Trail lives up to its name taking cyclists past forests of rimu, totara, miro, matai, kahikatea and exotic forestry.
+The Timber Trail lives up to its name taking cyclists past forests of rimu, totara, miro, matai, kahikatea and plantation forestry.

-Whilst this trail can be ridden in either direction, riding from South to North makes it a significantly more challenging ride (as North to South is predominantly downhill).
+Whilst this trail can be ridden in either direction, riding from South to North makes it a significantly more challenging ride (due to the elevation gain).
 Keen cyclists can knock off the trail in a day, but those looking for a more leisurely trip should take two.
-This is a brilliant ride, one of the North Island's best.
+This is a brilliant ride, full of history from logging days gone by.